Women’s Backpacking Gear List (2024) — My Ultralight Approach

 How to Start

-Create a list of your typical backpacking gear.
+Create a list of your typical backpacking gear and weigh everything on a kitchen scale.
 I recommend using LighterPack.
 It’s free and popular with backpackers for creating and sharing packing lists.
+This process forces you to acknowledge the weight of every item that you pack, and it helps you see how the little things add up.

 • Base weight is the weight of your pack without food and water, aka consumables.

 • Pack weight is the weight of your pack when you head out on trail.
-This includes consumables but not worn weight like the clothes you’re wearing, hiking shoes, hiking sticks, etc.
+This does not include worn weight like the clothes you’re wearing, hiking shoes, and hiking sticks.

-• Total weight aka skin-out weight includes worn weight.
-Worn weight is relevant since it’s still weight that your body has to carry, but I would argue it’s less important than your pack weight because worn weight does not affect the carrying comfort of your pack.
+• Total weight aka “skin-out weight” includes worn weight.
+I would argue total weight is less important than your pack weight because worn weight does not affect your pack’s comfort.

-After you figure out these numbers, prioritize minimizing your base weight.
+Prioritize minimizing your base weight.
 Base weight is a good benchmark because it does not vary as much trip to trip.
-My base weight is 9.5 lbs and my pack weight with food and water and my camera gear is 16-20 lbs.

 The general recommendation is to keep your pack weight under 20% of your body weight.
 A base weight of 10-20 lbs is a reasonable target for most people that will make it easy to stick to this.

 Most people have heavy packs because they bring too much, not just because their gear is heavy.
-Being more of a minimalist can get you a long way without needing to spend money on new gear.
+Having a minimalist mindset can get you a long way without needing to spend money on new gear.

 • Bring the right gear for a trip.
 Examples: carry fewer water bottles when water sources are abundant, opt for a cheap poncho over a rain jacket if no rain is in the forecast, use a lighter sleeping bag if you only backpack in the summer.